 (a) A septic tank or dosing tank shall be watertight, structurally sound, and not subject to excessive corrosion or decay.
 Septic tanks shall be of two-compartment design.
 The inlet compartment of a two-compartment tank shall hold between two-thirds and three-fourths of the total tank capacity.
-Septic tanks shall have an approved effluent filter and access devices.
-The effluent filter shall function without a bypass of unfiltered wastewater, sludge or scum.
-The effluent filter case shall be designed to function as a sanitary tee with the inlet extending down to between 25 and 40 percent of the liquid depth.
-The requirement(s) for an effluent filter and access devices shall apply to septic tanks for which a Construction Authorization is issued on or after January 1, 1999.
 A properly designed dosing siphon or pump shall be used for discharging sewage effluent into nitrification lines when the total length of such lines exceeds 750 linear feet in a single system and as required for any pressure-dosed system.
 When the design daily flow from a single system exceeds 3,000 gallons per day or when the total length of nitrification lines exceeds 2,000 linear feet in a single system, alternating siphons or pumps shall be used which shall discharge to separate nitrification fields.
 The dose volume from pump or siphon systems shall be of such design so as to fill the nitrification lines from 66 percent to 75 percent of their capacity at each discharge except as required for low-pressure distribution systems.
 The discharge rate from dosing systems shall be designed to maximize the distribution of the effluent throughout the nitrification field.
-Septic tanks installed where the top will be deeper than six inches below the finished grade shall have an access manhole over each compartment with cover, extending to within six inches of the finished grade, having a minimum opening adequate to accommodate the installation or removal of the septic tank lid, septage removal, and maintenance of the effluent filter.
-When the top of the septic tank or access manhole is below the finished grade, the location of each manhole shall be visibly marked at finished grade.
-Any system serving a design unit with a design sewage flow greater than 3,000 gallons per day shall have access manholes that extend at least to finished grade and be designed and maintained to prevent surface water inflow.
+Septic tanks installed where the top will be deeper than 30 inches below the finished grade, shall have an access manhole, with cover, extending to within six inches of the finished grade, having a minimum opening adequate to accommodate the installation or removal of the septic tank lid.
+Any system serving a design unit with a design sewage flow greater than 3,000 gallons per day shall have access manholes over each compartment and over the outlet sanitary tee.
+The access manholes shall extend at least to finished grade and be designed and maintained to prevent surface water inflow.
 The manholes shall be sized to allow proper inspection and maintenance.
 All dosing tanks shall have a properly functioning high-water alarm.
 The alarm shall be audible and visible by system users and weatherproof if installed outdoors.
 The alarm circuit shall be provided with a manual disconnect in a watertight, corrosion-resistant outside enclosure (NEMA 4X or equivalent) adjacent to the dosing tank.